 - Altered reproductive development

 Although some phthalates are banned from use in children's products, pregnant women are still exposed to phthalates used in consumer and personal care products.

 2. PFAS (polyfluoroalkyl substances)

-PFAS (polyfluoroalkyl substances) are synthetic chemical compounds that have multiple fluorine atoms attached to an alkyl chain.
+PFAS (polyfluoroalkyl substances) are synthetic chemical compounds with multiple fluorine atoms attached to an alkyl chain.
 There are at least 4730 different PFASs.
-They are known as “forever chemicals” because once released into the environment they do not break down, and they build up in our blood and organs.
-PFAS can now be found in everyday products like food, water, air, water-proof jackets and nonstick-teflon pans.
-They’ve also been detected in the drinking water supplies.
+They are known as "forever chemicals" because once released into the environment, they do not break down, and they build up in our blood and organs.
+PFAS can now be found in everyday products like food, water, air, water-proof jackets and nonstick-Teflon pans.
+They've also been detected in the drinking water supplies.

-Exposure to PFAS increases the risk of cancer, harms the development of the fetus and reduces the effectiveness of vaccines.
-They are associated with multiple adverse health effects, including immunotoxicity, cancer and increased cholesterol, as well as developmental and reproductive toxicity.
+Exposure to PFAS increases cancer risk, harms the fetus's development, and reduces vaccines' effectiveness.
+PFAS is associated with multiple adverse health effects, including immuno-toxicity, cancer and increased cholesterol, and developmental and reproductive toxicity.
 PFAS chemicals readily cross through the placenta and have been detected in cord blood, indicating direct exposure to the developing fetus.
 PFAS are also detected in breast milk, which provides another exposure route for infants.

 3. Volatile Organic Compounds